SciMed/style-guide/README.md

 ## General conventions
 * Query DOM elements using `data-` attributes instead of CSS classes.
 CSS classes should be used exclusively for styling, whereas `data-` attributes should be used exclusively for JavaScript querying.
+* Any JS involving the DOM should be deferred until the DOM is ready.
-* Do not rely on or store data in the DOM.
+* Be careful when including data in the DOM.
   * This is particularly true from a security stand point.
 Do not put secure or sensitive information in the DOM.
 For example, do not have a hidden field with a SSN or that determines whether someone is an admin.
-* Always prefix jQuery variables with `$`
+* Always prefix jQuery variables with `$`.
   * Example: `$finder = $('.finder')`
-* Always prefix Immutable.js variables with `$$`
+* Always prefix Immutable.js variables with `$$`.
   * Example: `$$state`
-* When short-circuiting an event listener, explicitly call `event.stopPropogation` and/or `event.preventDefault` as appropriate rather than relying on `return false`.
+* When short-circuiting an event listener, explicitly call `event.stopPropagation` and/or `event.preventDefault` as appropriate rather than relying on `return false`.
   * This is because `return false` has different effects in different contexts (see the discussion [here](https://stackoverflow.com/a/4379435)).

 ## ES6